-Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation HYDROLOGY (HYD) Impact HYD-1: Impacts to water quality General Plan 2050 Chapter 3, Circulation, Open Space, Conservation, and Greenhouse Gas Reduction Less than could occur from implementation of the proposed project.
-Action 3-5.10: Continue to implement existing regulations and procedures, including subdivision guidelines, zoning, design review, and environmental law, to conserve wetlands and rare plants, riparian habitat and other sensitive natural communities, and essential habitat for special-status species. significant Action 3-5.12: Require a qualified biologist to prepare a biological resource assessment as part of project approval for proposed development on sites that may support special-status species, sensitive natural communities, important wildlife corridors, or regulated wetlands and waters to identify potential impacts and measures for protecting the resource and surrounding habitat.
-Action 3-5.19: Require new development along channelized waterways to establish an ecological buffer zone between the waterway and development that also provides opportunities for multiuse trails and recreation.
-Action 3-5.20: Require new development to maintain an adequate setback from channelized waterways to recognize the 100-year flood elevation, with setbacks in the Zoning Code as minimums and larger setbacks encouraged in accordance with Restoration Concept Plans to meet restoration and enhancement goals.
-General Plan 2050 Chapter 5, Safety, Climate Resilience, Noise, and Public Services and Facilities Action 5-2.14: Require improvements that maintain and improve the storm drainage system citywide and prioritize areas needing significant investment, consistent with the Santa Rosa Citywide Creek Master Plan goals of preserving natural conditions of waterways and minimizing channelization of creeks.
-Action 5-2.15: Ensure creek-side paths and trails are consistent with the Citywide Creek Master Plan and Bicycle and Pedestrian Master Plan and are incorporated into stormwater improvement projects along creek corridors.
-Action 5-2.17: Require implementation of best management practices for all new development to reduce discharges of nonpoint-source pollutants to the storm drain system.
-Action 5-9.30: Evaluate stormwater capture and reuse consistent with goals of the Santa Rosa Citywide Creek Master Plan and the MS4 National Pollutant Discharge Elimination System (NPDES) permit to preserve natural conditions of waterways, minimize channelization of creeks, and protect water quality, and identify, educate, and label to promote community awareness that storm drains flow untreated into creeks.
+Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation Action 3-5.
+1211 : The City shall Rr equire a qualified biologist to prepare a biological resource assessment (BRA) as part of project approval for proposed development on sites that may support special-status species, sensitive natural communities, important wildlife corridors, or regulated wetlands and waters to identify potential impacts and measures for protecting the resource and surrounding habitat prior to, during, and after project construction.
+The BRA shall be prepared to address conformance with all applicable federal, State, and local regulations and protocols, including, but not limited to, those listed in Action 3-5.10, as subsequently revised, supplemented, or replaced.
+Action 3-5.19: The City shall R require new development along channelized waterways to establish an ecological buffer zone between the waterway and development that also provides opportunities for multiuse trails and recreation , consistent with the Santa Rosa Citywide Creek Master Plan, and the concept plans that have been developed for specific reaches of the creek network, as subsequently revised, supplemented, or replaced.
+Action 3-5.20: The City shall R require new development to maintain an adequate setback from channelized waterways to recognize the 100-year flood elevation, with setbacks in the Creekside Development Standards in the Zoning Code as minimums and larger setbacks encouraged in accordance with Restoration Concept Plans, as subsequently revised, supplemented, or replaced, to meet restoration and enhancement goals.
+General Plan 2050 Chapter 5, Safety, Climate Resilience, Noise, and Public Services and Facilities Action 5-2.14: The City shall Rrequire improvements that maintain and improve the storm drainage system citywide and prioritize areas needing significant investment, consistent with the Santa Rosa Citywide Creek Master Plan goals of preserving natural conditions of waterways and minimizing channelization of creeks.
+Action 5-2.15: The City shall Fensure creek-side paths and trails are consistent with the Citywide Creek Master Plan and Bicycle and Pedestrian Master Plan, as subsequently revised, supplemented, or replaced, and are incorporated into stormwater improvement projects along creek corridors.
+Action 5-2.17: The City shall RrRequire implementation of best management practices for all new development to reduce discharges of nonpoint-source pollutants to the storm drain system.
+Action 5-9.30: The City shall Eevaluate stormwater capture and reuse consistent with goals of the Santa Rosa Citywide Creek Master Plan and the MS4 National Pollutant Discharge Elimination System (NPDES) permit to preserve natural conditions of waterways, minimize channelization of creeks, and protect water quality, and identify, educate, and label to promote community awareness that storm drains flow untreated into creeks.